marlonmetal/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ## Summary

 Using the script to install node monitoring is easy, and it gives you insight into how your node is behaving and what's going on under the hood.
 Also, pretty graphs!

-If you have feedback on this tutorial, problems with the script or following the steps, send us a message on [Discord](https://chat.avalabs.org).